-On this page, I’m listing quotes I discovered as I was reading the sermons in Luther’s Church Postils.
+As I was reading the sermons in Luther’s Church Postils for my book, Praying the Gospels with Martin Luther, I came across some eye-opening messages that impacted my theology.
 They have given me freedom to think for myself when discerning God’s will in my life.
-For a list of his more famous short quotes, go to this page for to find additional quotes by Brother Martin.
+For a list of Luther’s more famous short quotes, go to this page .

 I often wonder why I was never taught the following things in my religious training, formal or informal.
 That’s why I lay them out here for you to use or to discard as you are led to do so.
 (All underlinings are mine and help you to identify the point of the passage more readily.
 When Luther refers to the Pope and councils, I interpret it as the “institutional church,” not as an indictment against Roman Catholicism.)